Solar Panel Cost Guide in New Hartford, NY (2024 Update)

 While the national average of solar panels is $2.66 per watt, solar panels in New Hartford typically cost about 4.The average solar panel system size in New Hartford is around 4.6 kilowatts, meaning a cost of about $11,803 for a solar installation, or $16,878 before the 0 federal solar tax credit is applied.

 Keep in mind that the numbers above are only averages.
-The price you’ll end up paying for solar may vary based on your household energy use, the type of solar panels you choose, your solar contractor and more.For many homeowners, the upfront cost of solar panels is worth paying.
-On average you could be looking at about $13,000 in savings on electricity bills over 20 years.
+The price you’ll end up paying for solar may vary based on your household energy consumption, the type of equipment you want, your solar contractor and more.Many homeowners find going solar is a rewarding investment.
+The average homeowner in New Hartford can save about $13,000 on their energy bills over 20 years.

 Solar savings over time in New Hartford